express-validator/express-validator/README.md

 This probably means any async validator will not be completed by the time this method responds.

 ### Schema validation
 All `req.check` methods can do schema validation.
-This is a special way of validating data were you pass an object of your expected schema, and all the validations you want:
+This is a special way of validating data where you pass an object of your expected schema, and all the validations you want:

 ```js
 req.checkBody({